joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6700036/2025/10/08/fantasy-trends-and-hidden-gems-week-2-features-familiar-faces-in-new-places/

 **Officials Announce an Arrest in Palisades Fire**\
-`Federal authorities in Los Angeles said an arrest had been made in connection with the wildfire that devastated Pacific Palisades in January, killing 12 people and destroying 6,837 structures.`\
+`Federal authorities in Los Angeles said an arrest had been made in connection with the blaze that devastated Pacific Palisades in January, killing 12 people and destroying 6,837 structures.`\
 https://nytimes.com/video/us/100000010446687/palisades-fire-arrest.html

 **NFL Week 6 confidence picks: Dolphins, 49ers, Lions upsets?**\